Hottest chili pepper: History

 In 2001, Paul Bosland, a researcher at the Chile Pepper Institute at New Mexico State University, visited India to collect specimens of ghost pepper, also called the Bhut Jolokia or Naga king chili, traditionally grown near Assam, India, which was being studied by the Indian army for weaponization.
 When Bosland grew and tested the pepper, he discovered it measured over 1 million SHU.
 According to Bosland, this "kind of opened the floodgates".
-In 2006, the Dorset Naga (a subspecies of the Naga Morich) was claimed to be the hottest.
+In 2006, the Dorset Naga was claimed to be the hottest, with the BBC measuring a single fruit at 1.6 million in a chilli trial in 2006.
 In 2012, the Chili Pepper Institute called the Trinidad Moruga scorpion the new hottest pepper, saying it had been measured at 2 million SHU, the first time the 2-million mark had been reached.

 Many of the cultivars developed in the attempt to produce ever-hotter peppers are hybrids of chilies traditionally grown in India and Trinidad.

 Super-hots

 The new peppers have been termed "super-hots".
 Super-hots are classified as peppers registering over 1 million SHU.

 In 2015, Bosland and his team, using fluorescence microscopy, found that super-hots not only have more capsaicin than other peppers, but also store their capsaicin differently.
 While for most peppers removing the pith and seeds also removes much of the heat, for super-hots this is not true, as they tend to store as much in their flesh as they do in their pith.
 In their report, Bosland et al. call it a "novel discovery that these 'super-hot' chili peppers have developed accessorial vesicles on the pericarp tissue in addition to the vesicles on the placental tissue, thus leading to exceedingly high Scoville heat units for these plants."

 Super-hots should be handled with gloves and using eye protection, as contact with even a single seed can cause skin irritation via chili burn.